2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Health & Physical Education at Western Michigan University

-Carroll University did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
-It came in at #18 on the list.
-Located in the small city of Waukesha, Carroll U is a private not-for-profit college with a small student population.
+Carroll University came in at #18 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the small city of Waukesha, Carroll U is a private not-for-profit school with a small student population.

 About 64% of the students majoring in phys ed at the school are women while 36% are male.